Taking the time to invest in getting tangible memories of the life you're living right now as a family is a true gift for the future.

 What's the Key Difference Between Session Fee Only and All Inclusive Pricing?

 It's the lower barrier to enter/book for the Session fee alternative.
 The booking fee is small.
 The price customers see published (for the same type of session) is considerably lower than All Inclusive pricing and the perception to the eye is “tons of savings!”

 Yet, that is not necessarily the case; you can fly through turbulence during your experience; that might leave an aftertaste of your whole experience.
 That's why you should ask tons of questions and demand full pricing transparency with the fine print.

 In a Nutshell: You Pay for What You Get

-A family session in Boston in 2020 with a professional photographer should be around $1,000 the very least.
 The industry is formalizing as years go by and more photographers start to realize that it's beyond worth to study, learn, and get inspired.
 Photography IS a profession, not a hobby, with tons of costs associated to running this business.

 The investment in professional photos is so worth it, these heirloom portraits are the best gift for you and your kids years from now.
 I believe with all my heart that the most valuable gift will be to have parents IN the frame with the kids!, those candid moments will have an unmeasurable value as years go by.
 Think about the comfort that these portraits will provide during hard times.
 Decades from now, these memories will keep your kids' hearts warm.
 The investment is worth saving money for.
 Do you think this unimaginable value makes it worthy to avoid a few trips to Target?, think about it.
 As anything in life, what we have to work for it's valued much more.